1948 Ashes series: Third Test, 8–13 July

 When the teams reconvened at Old Trafford for the Third Test, Hutton had been dropped.
 The reason was said to be Hutton's struggles with Lindwall's short-pitched bowling.
 The omission generated considerable controversy.
 The Australians were pleased, feeling that Hutton was England's best batsman.
-Hutton's opening position was taken by debutant Emmett.
+Hutton's opening position was taken by debutant George Emmett.
 England made three further changes.
 Young and Pollard replaced Wright and Laker in the bowling department, thereby reverting from two spinners to one.
-Coxon, who made his debut in the previous match and opened the bowling, taking match figures of 3/172 and scoring 19 and a duck, was replaced by debutant batsman Crapp.
+Coxon, who made his debut in the previous match and opened the bowling, took match figures of 3/172 and scored 19 and a duck, was replaced by another debutant in batsman Jack Crapp.
 Australia dropped Brown, who had scored 73 runs at 24.33 in three innings, with the all rounder Loxton.
 Yardley won the toss and elected to bat.

 The change in England's opening pair did not result in an improvement on the scoreboard.
 A run out was narrowly avoided from the first ball, and Washbrook and Emmett appeared to be uncomfortable on a surface that offered early assistance to the bowlers.
 With 22 runs on the board, Johnston bowled Washbrook with a yorker, and six runs later, Emmett fended a rising ball from Lindwall to Barnes at short leg, leaving England 28/2.
 Edrich eschewed attacking strokeplay as he and Compton attempted to establish themselves.
 Lindwall bowled a series of short balls.
 One hit Compton on the arm and the batsman attempted to hook another bouncer, but edged it into his face.
 This forced Compton to leave the field with a bloodied eyebrow with the score at 33/2.
 Edrich and Crapp then engaged in grim defensive batting, resulting in one 25-minute period where only one run was added.
 They reached lunch at 57/2.
 Upon the resumption, Crapp began to accelerate, hitting a six and three boundaries from Johnson.
 Australia took the new ball and Lindwall trapped Crapp lbw for 37.
 Dollery took a single to get off the mark but then missed a yorker from Johnston and was bowled.
 England had lost two wickets for one run to be 97/4.
 After 170 minutes of slow batting, Edrich gloved a rising Lindwall delivery and was caught behind.
 At 119/5, Compton returned to the field, his wound having been stitched to stop the bleeding.
 Yardley fell to Toshack for 22 with the score at 141/6, bringing Evans to the crease.
 Compton combined with the gloveman to add 75 runs for the seventh wicket in 70 minutes, before Lindwall removed Evans to leave England 216/7.